 Create the Compute Engine instance that the code wrapper and legacy code will run on:

-- In the Cloud Platform Console, go to the Create a new instance page.
+In the GCP Console, go to the Create a new instance page.

-- In the Project access section, allow full API access to all Google Cloud Platform services within your project.
+In the Project access section, allow full API access to all GCP services in your project.

-- In the Tags section, add the tag
+In the Network tags section, add the tag

 rdp-tag.
 Later in the tutorial, you'll create a firewall rule that allows external RDP access to all instances tagged with this tag.

-After the instance has been created, add a default Windows user to the instance:
+After you create the instance, add a default Windows user to the instance:

-- In the Cloud Platform Console, go to the VM instances page.
+In the GCP Console, go to the VM instances page.

-- On the instance page, click the Create or reset Windows password button.
+On the instance page, click the Set Windows password button.

-- In the Set new Windows password dialog, add your username and click Set to create the user account on your instance.
+To create the user account on your instance, in the Set new Windows password dialog, add your username and click Set.

 Next, create a firewall rule to enable RDP access to your instance:

-- In the Cloud Platform Console, go to the Create a firewall rule page.
+In the GCP Console, go to the Create a firewall rule page.

 Fill out the form as follows: